danielgaskell/scc/doc/syscall2.md

 Sound capabilities are only available if an appropriate sound daemon is running, which is only provided with SymbOS 4.0 or later.

 SymbOS supports two incompatible sound chips, PSG and OPL4.
-PSG refers to the standard 3-voice Programmable Sound Generator (e.g., AY-3-8912) integrated into most platforms, like the CPC and MSX; the OPL4 is a more powerful "sound card" chip that is usually only available in expansion cards.
+PSG refers to the standard 3-voice "chiptune" Programmable Sound Generator (e.g., AY-3-8912) integrated into most platforms, like the CPC and MSX.
+The OPL4 is a more powerful "sound card" chip that supports recorded audio playback and is usually only available in expansion cards.

 The SymbOS sound daemon makes a distinction between "music" and "sound effects."
 In general, only one music track can be playing at a time, but multiple shorter sound effects may be triggered and mixed together on top of it as it plays.
 Music and effects are loaded as part of "collections," which contain multiple subsongs or effects that can be referred to by numerical ID.